ed-averi/core-code-from-scratch-readme/src/Week05.md

 ## Week subtopics

 - What is npm?

+> > npm is two things: first and foremost, it is an online repository for the publishing of open-source Node.js projects; second, it is a command-line utility for interacting with said repository that aids in package installation, version management, and dependency management.

 - package.json

+> > The package.json file is the heart of Node.js system.
+It is the manifest file of any Node.js project and contains the metadata of the project.
+The package.json file is the essential part to understand, learn and work with the Node.js.
+It is the first step to learn about development in Node.js.

 - What is npx?

+> > NPX is an NPM package runner that makes it really easy to install any sort of node executable that would have normally been installed using NPM.

 - What is Typescript?
 - Relation between Typescript and Javascript
 - Typescript Hello World